ziotom78/HPixLib/doc/source/index.rst

-.. cHealpix documentation master file, created by sphinx-quickstart on Mon Sep 10 17:20:37 2012.
+..
+HPixLib documentation master file, created by sphinx-quickstart on Mon Sep 10 17:20:37 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.